digi-embedded/meta-digi/meta-digi-containers/README.md

 Notes:

 - `--output-dir` is optional.
 If omitted, the script writes the DCP to the current directory.
-- The generator appends a unique suffix to the input `package_id` using the `created_at` timestamp encoded in base36 milliseconds.
+- If the input manifest omits `package_id`, the generator derives the final `package_id` from `name` and appends a unique suffix using the `created_at` timestamp encoded in base36 milliseconds.
+- If the input manifest provides `package_id`, that value is kept unchanged.
 - The output file name is always derived from the generated package ID and manifest fields as:
   - `<generated_package_id>_artifact_<runtime>_<device_types[0]>.tar.gz`